Continental climate: Seasons

-Annual precipitation in this zone is usually between 600 mm and 1200 mm, The timing of intermediate spring-like or autumn-like temperatures in this zone vary depending on latitude and/or elevation.
-For example, spring may arrive as soon as March (in the Northern Hemisphere, September in the Southern Hemisphere) in the southern (in the Northern Hemisphere, northern in the Southern Hemisphere), parts of this zone or as late as May (November) in the north (south).
+Annual precipitation in this zone is usually between 600 mm and 1200 mm.
+The timing of intermediate spring-like or autumn-like temperatures in this zone vary depending on latitude and/or elevation.
+For example, in the Northern Hemisphere, spring may arrive as late as May in the northern parts of this zone, or early as March in the southern parts.
+In the Southern Hemisphere, spring may arrive as soon as September in the northern parts of this zone, or as late as November in the southern parts.
 Summers are warm or hot while winters are below freezing and sustain lots of frost.

 Climatology

 Continental climates exist where cold air masses infiltrate during the winter from shorter days and warm air masses form in summer under conditions of high sun and longer days.
 Places with continental climates are as a rule either far from any moderating effect of oceans or are so situated that prevailing winds tend to head offshore.
 Such regions get quite warm in the summer, achieving temperatures characteristic of tropical climates but are colder than any other climates of similar latitude in the winter.